kamstrup/event_core/README.md

  - If you use multiple main loops on different threads the reaping of child processes using the async spawn is currently broken
  - Unix signal handlers, for the same signal, between two main loops (in the same process) will clobber each other
  - Unlike GMainLoop, EventCore does not have a concept of priority.
 All sources on the main loop have equal priority.
- - Currently not working on JRuby
+ - Currently not working on JRuby (unix signal stuff is deadlocking)

 FAQ
 ---
- - *Can I have several main loops in the same process* Yes, but see caeveat above, wrt unix signals and loop.spawn()
+ - *Can I have several main loops in the same process* Yes, but see caveat above, wrt unix signals and loop.spawn()